vladc15/Database-Hotel/README.md

 # Database-Hotel
-A database project centered around the management of a chain of hotels
+Database projects centered around the management of a chain of hotels

-It features a database of the hotels that is created in SQL Developer and it implements various complex CRUD operations, as well as queries.
-The project also presents a ER Diagram, normalisation up to the fifth normal form, denormalisation and optimizations of queries shown through expression trees.
+The first project features a database of the hotels that is created Oracle SQL and it implements various complex CRUD operations, as well as queries.
+It also presents an ER Diagram, normalisation up to the fifth normal form, denormalisation and optimizations of queries shown through expression trees.

+The second one is implemented using PL/SQL and it features integrated action flow packages that contain multiple functions and procedures, as well as LMD and LDD triggers.